Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Introduction

 Inspired by the theoretical discoveries, this work proposes an MTD-based aggregation protocol, named \solution{}, which reactively manipulates the topology of the network to enhance the robustness of the DFL system.
 Specifically, the \solution{} protocol consists of three stages: an anomaly detector, a network topology explorer, and a connection deployer.
 The anomaly detector compares the local model with models shared by other participants to determine if an anomalous model has been received, thus triggering an MTD policy.
 Once an anomaly is detected, a triggering message is sent and the network topology explorer attempts to identify more trustworthy participants by adding them to the candidate set.
 Finally, the connection deployer is responsible for establishing connections with these candidate participants and sharing the respective models to create an aggregated model.

-Therefore, the contributions of this work encompass the following: \1 Modeling and analyzing the impact of network topology on the security risk of DFL, and identifying the primary factors affecting the robustness of DFL; \2 Proposing a reactive MTD-based aggregation protocol, referred to as \solution{}, based on the theoretical analysis, to mitigate the impact of poisoning attacks on DFL; \3 Developing a prototype of \solution{} (available in \cite{Voyager})within the FedStellar~\cite{beltran2023fedstellar} DFL framework; \4 Conducting a series of experiments to validate the performance of \solution{}.
-These experiments involve assessing various network topologies (such as ring, star, random, and fully connected networks), employing different attack techniques like label flipping and model poisoning, and evaluating three datasets (MNIST, FashionMNIST, and Cifar10) while comparing the results with related works.
-The experimental results demonstrate that \solution{} is effective in reducing different types of poisoning attacks across various network topologies and datasets, without noticeably increasing the resource consumption and network overhead.
+Therefore, the contributions of this work encompass the following: \1 Modeling and analyzing the impact of network topology on the security risk of DFL, and identifying the primary factors affecting the robustness of DFL; \2 Proposing a reactive MTD-based aggregation protocol, referred to as \solution{}, based on the theoretical analysis, to mitigate the impact of poisoning attacks on DFL; \3 Developing a prototype of \solution{}, with publicly available in \cite{Voyager}, within the FedStellar~\cite{beltran2023fedstellar} DFL framework; \4 Conducting a series of experiments to validate the performance of \solution{}.
+These experiments involve assessing various network topologies (such as ring, star, random, and fully connected networks), employing different attack techniques like label flipping and model poisoning, and evaluating three datasets (MNIST~\cite{lecun_MNISTHandwritten_2010}, FashionMNIST~\cite{xiao_FashionMNISTNovel_2017}, and Cifar10~\cite{krizhevsky_LearningMultiple_2009}) while comparing the results with related works.
+The experimental results demonstrate that \solution{} effectively reduces different poisoning attacks across various network topologies and datasets, without noticeably increasing the resource consumption and network overhead.

-The subsequent sections of this paper are organized as follows: Section~\ref{sec:related} provides an introduction to the background and related approaches.
-Then, Section~\ref{sec:problemstatement} outlines the problem and scenario addressed, while Section~\ref{sec:solution} presents the framework architecture and its implementation.
-The solution's performance is evaluated through experiments presented in Section~\ref{sec:experiments}.
-Finally, Section~\ref{sec:conclusions} draws conclusions based on the obtained results.